04th December, 2023

 There’s nothing worse than expecting to have a nice warm shower… only to discover your water is in fact running cold.

-In this article, we’ll be explaining some of the common reasons behind showers falling to get hot and taking a look at some simple fixes you can try before calling out a plumber.
+In this article, we’ll be explaining some of the common reasons behind showers falling to get hot (going cold) and taking a look at some simple fixes you can try before calling out a plumber.

 To begin with, you should identify whether it’s just your shower that is failing to produce hot water or if there is an issue with the hot water throughout the house.
 To do this, switch on your hot water taps one at a time and check to see if they heat up.